A photograph of Kim Gordon

 A video for "Psychedelic Orgasm", directed by Kim Gordon and musician/filmmaker/producer Vice Cooler is out now.
 With its quick cuts and upside down tableaus of desiccated pumpkins, giant inflatables and shopping mall escalators, the Los Angeles-set clip is as disorienting as “Psychedelic Orgasm” itself.

-Gordon will play six live shows around The Collective's arrival, beginning March 21st in Burlington, VT.
+Gordon will play six live shows around The Collective's arrival, beginning March 21st in Burlington, Vermont.

 Kim Gordon, The Collective Album Cover